m7a/bo-tar-ada/README.md

 path like `lib/build.xml`.
 A slash must be used to separate the path components.
 The encoding must either be valid UTF-8.

-By default, the entry is created as a valid USTAR entry if the metdata can be represented in that format.
+By default, the entry is created as a valid USTAR entry if the metadata can be represented in that format.
 If metadata exceeds the limits of USTAR, a _PAX Extended Header_ is automatically created as necessary.
 This behavior can be disabled by setting `Force_USTAR_Format := True`.
 In this case, instead of